gknowles/dimapp/src/cli/README.md

 ## Terminology
 Argument
-: something appearing in a command line, probably typed by a user, consisting of a name and/or value.
+  : something appearing in a command line, probably typed by a user,
+    consisting of a name and/or value.
 Positional argument
   : argument identified by their position in the command line Named argument
-: argument identifiable by name
+  : argument identifiable by name (e.g. --name, -n) Variable
-Variable
-: object that receives values and contains rules about what values can be given to it.
+  : object that receives values and contains rules about what values
+    can be given to it.

-The command line interface (Cli) maps values to variables by name and position.
+The command line interface (Cli) maps arguments to variables by name and position.